 St Olav's Way

-Travel across central Norway on this remarkable section of St Olav’s Way, a long-distance walking route stretching roughly 200 kilometres from Dovre to Trondheim.
-This historic trail follows the path of medieval pilgrims journeying to honour Saint Olav, the former Viking ruler whose influence helped shape Norway’s early Christian history.
+Travel across central Norway on this remarkable section of St Olav’s Way, a long-distance pilgrimage route stretching roughly 200 kilometres from Dovre to Trondheim.
+This historic trail follows the path of medieval pilgrims journeying to honour Saint Olav, the former Viking king whose influence helped shape Norway’s early Christian history.

 Referred to as the Gudbrandsdalsleden, the route cuts through the striking Dovre region, where open highlands, mountain terrain and rare wildlife define the experience.
 Walk through broad valleys, wooded landscapes and agricultural countryside, connecting remote mountain refuges with traditional villages, early stone churches and long-standing pilgrimage sites.